 We had a hard time choosing our last meal because all of the food we ate was so good.

-After Dinner Drink and Jazz at Bourbon “O” Bar
+After Dinner Fun & Jazz at Bourbon “O” Bar

-Head on over for at least one cocktail at the best cocktail bar in the historical quarter.
-Connected to the Bourbon Orleans Hotel, the Bourbon “O” Bar is known for its quality drinks and live jazz music seven nights a week.
+Head on over for at least one cocktail at the best cocktail bar in the historic quarter.
+Connected to the Bourbon Orleans Hotel, the Bourbon “O” Bar is known for its quality drinks and live jazz music 7 nights a week.

 This is also the only place in town you’ll find the original Ramos Gin Fizz just as Carl Ramos intended it to be made.
 They have a specialized shaker that will shake your gin fizz for minutes just like the original “shaker boys” Ramos used in the late 1880s in his New Orleans Bar.